Sukrittt/Sukrittt/README.md

 # 💫 About Me:
 Hey I'm Sukrit, a frontend web developer from India.
 I'm in awe of how smoothly animations and transitions are used on the web.
 Really eager to learn more about 3D animations.
-I am currently learning Next.js and Three.js.
+I am currently learning Next.js.

 ## 🌐 Socials: